I'm sorry your web browser is not supported we strongly recommend you use Microsoft Internet Explorer 10 or higher or an alternative browser.

 Demand for Cobalt & Nickel continues to grow giving Australian Mines confidence the proposed Sconi Project is an attractive option for finance and off-take partners

 Australian Mines aims to invest $1 billion to build a commercial battery metals production plant on the Sconi site.
-The proposed plant is expected to process 2 million tonnes of ore per year into battery grade Cobalt Sulphate and Nickel Sulphate, with Scandium recovery and production of high purity Scandium Oxide.
+The proposed plant is expected to process 2 million tonnes of ore per year into battery grade nickel and cobalt materials, with Scandium recovery and production of high purity Scandium Oxide.

 The proposed production plant will benefit from using a conventional, industry standard processing flow chart and construction design.
-It will build on the success of Australian Mines' existing demonstration scale processing plant, which delivered the largest known shipment of battery grade Cobalt and Nickel Sulphate from Australian mined and processed ore.
+It will build on the success of Australian Mines' existing demonstration scale processing plant, which delivered the largest known shipment of battery grade Nickel and cobalt materials from Australian mined and processed ore.